-Elderberry Syrup is one of my favorite remedies for avoiding or beating winter's cold and flu season.
+Elderberry Syrup is one of my favorite remedies winter's cold and flu season.
 For the past 12 years I've lived between 7-8,000 ft, which means "cold season" is anywhere between 7-9 months of the year.
-Being able to make and have these on hand any time is almost essential.
-It saves you a ton of money compared to buying them and you know the quality of all the ingredients going into these tasty little treats.
+Being able to make and have these on hand any time is wonderful.
+It saves you quite a bit of money compared to buying them and you know the quality of all the ingredients going into these tasty little treats.

-These flu busting gummies combine the immune boost from elderberry syrup with the gut benefits of gelatin for a healthy and delicious way to beat the flu.
+These happy gummies combine the immune boost from elderberry syrup with the gut benefits of gelatin for a healthy and delicious treat.
 First though, you’ll need to make homemade elderberry syrup (which is super easy) and then make them into gummies.

-For this you'll need a shallow glass container or a silicon mold of either gummy bears, gummy dinos, gummy letters (you name it, they make it) - the shallow glass container works just as well, you simply cut them into squares and they taste the exact same ... and a cup of elderberry syrup, for a simple homemade recipe click here, or in link below.
+For this you'll need a shallow glass container or a silicon mold of either gummy bears, gummy dinos, gummy letters (you name it, they make it) - the shallow glass container works just as well, you simply cut them into squares and they taste the exact same ... and a cup of elderberry syrup.

-1 tbsp either coconut oil, or a high quality coconut oil cooking spray
+1 tsp either coconut oil, or a high quality coconut oil cooking spray

 1 cup elderberry syrup